35 Important Digital Marketing Statistics to Keep in Mind This 2021

-When it comes to digital marketing, many companies are hesitant to put some of their budget toward online advertising.
+When it comes to digital marketing, many small business owners are hesitant to put some of their budget toward online advertising and make it one of their top priorities.
 Whether they think it’s a waste of money or just aren’t sure about the returns, they will often avoid advertising online in favor of other inbound marketing strategies.

 Though inbound marketing is vital to reaching, growing, and engaging your online audience, it’s important not to overlook the benefits of online ads.